 There are 3 main types of cremation choices available to families in Colorado, and we have outlined the differences below.

-1. Direct Cremation – a direct cremation involves the immediate cremation of the deceased without a formal funeral service being held.
+1. Direct Cremation—A direct cremation involves the immediate cremation of the deceased without a formal funeral service.
 This basic type of cremation service has become popular due to its simplicity and cost-effectiveness.
-In Colorado, the average cost for a direct cremation in 2024 is $1,638*.
+In Colorado, you can arrange a direct cremation for $795.

 However, it is crucial to note that prices can vary significantly depending on the location, with major metropolitan areas like Denver generally offering lower costs than rural regions.